 where $\omega$ is treated as a parameter.
-However, nothing can be stated about the value of the $l^2-$norm of the solutions.
+However, nothing can be stated about the value of the $l^2$ norm of the solutions.

-The influence of the $l^2-$norm on the existence of ground state solutions was studied in \cite{Weinstein} where the critical points (minimizers) of the energy functional $H(u)$ given in (\ref{eq:H}) with a prescribed $l^2-$norm (mass), i.e. solutions constrained to $l^2-$spheres $S=\left\{u\in C^1([0,\infty);l^2)\,:\,||u||_{l^2}=\nu \right\}$ were determined.
+The influence of the $l^2$ norm on the existence of ground state solutions was studied in \cite{Weinstein}.
+The latter are determined by the critical points (minimizers) of the energy functional $H(u)$ given in (\ref{eq:H}) with a prescribed $l^2$ norm (mass), i.e. solutions constrained to $l^2-$spheres $S=\left\{u\in C^1([0,\infty);l^2)\,:\,||u||_{l^2}^2=\nu \right\}$.